gnss-sdr/geniuss-place/_sp-blocks/01-global-parameters.md

-Please note that the parameter `AGNSS_gal_almanac_xml` accepts, in addition to the [own-defined XML format](https://github.com/gnss-sdr/gnss-sdr/blob/next/docs/xml-schemas/gal_almanac_map.xsd) for the Galileo almanac, the XML format published by European GNSS Service Centre and available [here](https://www.gsc-europa.eu/system-status/almanac-data).
+Please note that the parameter `AGNSS_gal_almanac_xml` accepts, in addition to the [own-defined XML format](https://github.com/gnss-sdr/gnss-sdr/blob/next/docs/xml-schemas/gal_almanac_map.xsd) for the Galileo almanac, the XML format published by the European GNSS Service Centre and available [here](https://www.gsc-europa.eu/system-status/almanac-data).
 Just download the latest almanac XML file from there, and set the following parameters in your